Content

 end

 This gives each class its base behavior.
-It is just a regular Ruby class so you can use common features:
+It is just a regular Ruby class, so all common methods are available:

 # app/models/content/post.rb